holly1238/mobile-sp/source/androidsourcebuild.rst

    cd pytorch
    sh ./scripts/build_pytorch_android.sh

-The workflow contains several steps:
+The workflow contains the following steps:

 1. Build libtorch for android for all 4 android abis (armeabi-v7a, arm64-v8a, x86, x86_64)